-All directors of the Company are eligible to receive non-statutory stock options to purchase shares of Common Stock under the Company's 1999 Stock Option Plan for Non-Employee Directors, as amended (the "Director Plan"), except for any Affiliated Director.
+All directors of the Company are eligible to receive non-statutory stock options to purchase shares of Common Stock under the Company's 1999 Stock Option Plan for Non-Employee Directors, as amended (the "1999 Director Plan"), except for any Affiliated Director.
+The 1999 Director Plan is described below, however, if the 2005 Plan is approved by the Company's stockholders at the 2005 Meeting (Proposal 2), then no additional grants or awards will be made under the 1999 Director Plan.

-Each eligible director who is elected to the Board for the first time will be granted an option to acquire 200,000 shares of Common Stock (the "Initial Option").
-Each Affiliated Director who ceases to be an Affiliated Director will be granted, on the date such director ceases to be an Affiliated Director but remains as a member of the Board of Directors, an Initial Option to acquire 200,000 shares of Common Stock under the Director Plan.
+Under the 1999 Director Plan, each eligible director who is elected to the Board for the first time will be granted an option to acquire 200,000 shares of Common Stock (the "Initial Option").
+Each Affiliated Director who ceases to be an Affiliated Director will be granted, on the date such director ceases to be an Affiliated Director but remains as a member of the Board of Directors, an Initial Option to acquire 200,000 shares of Common Stock under the 1999 Director Plan.
 Each Initial Option will vest and become exercisable as to 1/36th of the number of shares of Common Stock originally subject to the option on each monthly anniversary of the date of grant, provided that the optionee serves as a director on such monthly anniversary date.

 On each anniversary of the grant of the Initial Option, each eligible director will automatically be granted an option to purchase 24,000 shares of Common Stock (an "Annual Option"), provided that such eligible director serves as a director on the applicable anniversary date.
-Each Annual Option granted prior to March 12, 2003 shall vest and become exercisable as to \$\frac{1}{12}^{th}\$ of the number of shares originally subject to the option on each monthly anniversary date of the date of grant of such Annual Option, provided that the optionee serves as a director on such monthly anniversary date.
-Each Annual Option granted on or after March 12, 2003 shall vest and become exercisable as to \$\frac{1}{36}^{th}\$ of the number of shares originally subject to the option on each monthly anniversary date of the date of grant of such Annual Option, provided that the optionee serves as a director on such monthly anniversary date.
+Each Annual Option granted prior to March 12, 2003 shall vest and become exercisable as to 1/12th of the number of shares originally subject to the option on each monthly anniversary date of the date of grant of such Annual Option, provided that the optionee serves as a director on such monthly anniversary date.
+Each Annual Option granted on or after March 12, 2003 shall vest and become exercisable as to 1/36th of the number of shares originally subject to the option on each monthly anniversary date of the date of grant of such Annual Option, provided that the optionee serves as a director on such monthly anniversary date.
+The 1999 Director Plan provides that the maximum aggregate number of shares of Common Stock that may vest for any optionee in any 48-month period shall not exceed 200,000 shares.
+Accordingly, all current participants under the 1999 Plan have agreed to defer the vesting of their Annual Options granted after March 12, 2003 to the extent necessary to comply with this provision.

-The option exercise price per share for each option granted under the Director Plan shall equal the closing price of the Common Stock on the date of grant.
-Except as otherwise provided in the applicable option agreement, each option granted under the Director Plan shall terminate, and may no longer be exercised, on the date ten years after the date of grant of such option.
+The option exercise price per share for each option granted under the 1999 Director Plan shall equal the closing price of the Common Stock on the date of grant.
+Except as otherwise provided in the applicable option agreement, each option granted under the 1999 Director Plan shall terminate, and may no longer be exercised, on the date ten years after the date of grant of such option.

-During fiscal 2004, the following stock options were granted under the Director Plan:
+During fiscal year 2005, the following stock options were granted under the 1999 Director Plan:

-Director Name Date of Grant Type of Option Number of Shares Exercise Price Anthony J. Bay September 9, 2003 Annual 24,000 \$ 1.76 Francis J. Jules February 3, 2004 Annual 24,000 \$ 2.68 Virginia G. Bonker April 30, 2004 Annual 24,000 \$ 1.73 Michael J. Mardy May 15, 2004 Annual 24,000 \$ 1.80 Jonathan A. Kraft July 26, 2004 Annual 24,000 \$ 1.35
+Director Name Date of Grant Type of Option Number of Shares Exercise Price Anthony J. Bay September 9, 2004 Annual 24,000 \$ 1.20 Francis J. Jules February 3, 2005 Annual 24,000 \$ 2.01 Virginia G. Breen April 30, 2005 Annual 24,000 \$ 1.76 Michael J. Mardy May 15, 2005 Annual 24,000 \$ 1.72 Jonathan A. Kraft July 26, 2005 Annual 24,000 \$ 1.95